Jhouse53/CircuitPython/README.md

 <img src="https://github.com/Jhouse53/CircuitPython/blob/main/GIF%20and%20Images/SimpleServo%20Ciruit.PNG?raw=true" width="300">

 ### Reflection
 This took me a while but I eventualy got it.
+I had a little trouble doing figuring out pwm.
+Once I understood the touch stuff and pwm it was easy from there.